Friday, December 30, 2022

 Just about everything in human and natural history (all 13.8 billion years of it) had to happen just as it did for me to exist.
 For example: What if Washington didn't cross the Delaware?
 What if the Spartans didn't delay the Persians at Thermopylae?
 What if our Earth did not have a Moon?
 What if my mom and dad never met?

 For now, it's just a little too much for me to consciously absorb.
+No human can, my guess.

 Conclusion: I need to appreciate the world, my life, every moment.
 I need to love God and live my life with proper humiliation, respect, acknowledgement, and joy.